Drag0nD3str0yer/Moderately-Plane-Related/README.md

-# Specialized Aircraft Expansion
+# Moderately Plane Related (MPR)

- Specialized Aircraft Expansion contains high quality parts consistent with the AirplanePlus art style, and incorporates BDA+ integration for use in BDArmory dogfighter competitions such as Runway Project and Fighter Jet Round Table
+ Moderately Plane Related contains high quality parts consistent with the AirplanePlus art style, and incorporates BDA+ integration for use in BDArmory dogfighter competitions such as Runway Project and Fighter Jet Round Table

  ## Purpose